gazebosim/gz-sim/tutorials/detachable_joints.md

 The system has the following parameters:

-* parent_link: Name of the link in the parent model to be used in creating a fixed joint with a link in the child model.
+* parent_link: Name of the link in the model containing this system that will be used as the parent link in the detachable joint.

-* child_model: The child model to which this model will be attached
+* child_model: The name of the model containing the child link in the detachable joint.

-* child_model_link:  Name of the link in the child model to be used in creating a fixed joint with a link in the parent model.
+* child_model_link:  Name of the link in the child_model that will be used as the child link in the detachable joint.

 * topic (optional): Topic name to be used for detaching connections.
-If empty, a default topic will be created with a pattern `/model/<model_name>/detachable_joint/detach`
+If empty, a default topic will be created with a pattern `/model/<model_name>/detachable_joint/detach`.